 It is in the context of checking for the biases of authoritative teachers that we should address a slowly unfolding story of damaging preconceived ideas in the world of theology.

-A Fresh Look at the First Christians
+A Fresh Look at the Early Followers of Christ

-Consider that some scholars now admit that for the best part of their history the established churches have been in error about important aspects of the founder of Christianity and His early followers.
+Consider that some scholars now admit that for the best part of their history the established churches have been in error about important aspects of the founder of the church and His early followers.
 Is it possible that the churches that have sprung up in the name of Christ have been fundamentally wrong about Him and His teaching and practice?

 This is a provocative question sure to discomfort many.
 Other questions follow from examining afresh the origins of Christianity.
 What about a claim that the New Testament Church was in fact far more Jewish than most churches have taught, and that traditional Christianity has practiced anti-Judaism?
 Surely there is no evidence that the churches have been so fundamentally in error, is there?